opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publishconfigure-woh.md

 ## Description

 The ConfigurablePublishWorkflowOperationHandler will distribute the given elements and create a publication element for it.
-In default it will retract all publications before publishing the new.
+By default it will retract all publications before publishing the new.

 ## Parameter Table

-These are the keys that are configured through the workflow definition (The files located in /opt/matterhorn/etc/workflows used to process files).
+These are the keys that are configured through the workflow definition.
 At least one mediapackage element must match the supplied source-flavors or source-tags or else the operation won't know what to publish.
 The channel-id and url-pattern are also mandatory.

 |Configuration Key       |Description                                                                                             |Example                                        |
 |------------------------|--------------------------------------------------------------------------------------------------------|-----------------------------------------------|